sainik-developer/SpEl-cross-field-validator/README.md

  }
 }
 ```

-But what is there is conditional cross-field validation required for `AddressDTO` nested object.
-In that case is current approach we have to write an another custom validator
+This solution is verbose and DTO specific.
+Hence what if there is conditional cross-field validation required for `AddressDTO` which is nested object.
-related to AddressDTO.
+In that case using current approach we have to write an another custom validator related to `AddressDTO` which is generally done by developer.

-#### What is sorted here to address above issue ?
+#### What is solved using inter-field bean validator to address above issue ?
 What if we just can declare our cross-field conditional restriction using annotation at POJO/DTO class as below

 ```java